 - Music on your Xbox hard drive can be played on your arcade's jukebox.

 - Seasonal shifts and world events trigger in and outside your arcade.
 (The mid-eighties video game crash, for example.)

 - Characters on your Xbox friends list will populate your arcade.

 - Future free content, like pinball machines, are planned from the developer.

 Pricing and Extra Features

 Arcadecraft is available on Xbox Live Indie Games and costs 240 Microsoft Points ($3).
 If you've bought Firebase's earlier game Orbitron: Revolution you can import a cabinet of that game into your Arcadecraft game through a code that appears in the credits of Orbitron.

 The developer has stated that a PC version is in the works.
 They have stated that a PC version would feature a character editor due to the lack of Avatars, as well as "certain visual upgrades over the Xbox version such as more detailed textures, cabinets, effects and lighting."
-The game is currently available to vote on through Steam Greenlight.
+The game eventually can to Steam after being voted upon in the Steam Greenlight programme.